matteoquintiliani/earthworm-docker-sandbox/README.md

     create_ew_env_from_ingv_runconfig_branch: shortcut based on create_ew_env_from_git_repository
                                for creating an Earthworm Environment from INGV git repository.

-    cp: copy files in a Earthworm Environment by running or executing a Docker Container.
+    cp: copy files to an Earthworm Environment by running or executing a Docker Container.
-                               Based on variables SRC_PATH and DEST_PATH.
+                               Based on 'tar' and variables SRC_PATH and DEST_PATH.

     Examples:
               make create_ew_env_from_scratch EW_ENV=ew_test1